Using Plugins 2 - The sync Plugin

 - offset = tlocal - Treference

-From this point, it is then possible for all clients of our network, to calculate a local estimation of the server clock.
-With such information, it is therefore possible for our clients to schedule audio or musical events in the same inferred time reference, while scheduling the actual audio synthesis in their own local audio time.
+From this point, it is then possible for all clients of our network to calculate a local estimation of the server clock.
+With such information, it therefore become possible for our clients to schedule audio or musical events in the same inferred time reference, while scheduling the actual audio synthesis in their own local audio time.

 While this explanation is indeed simplified, we hope it gives you some intuition on the logic behind the synchronization process between different nodes on a network.